rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

-Let see how ZIO is used in the application.
-Layer per layer to build the application.
+Let see how ZIO, Layer per layer assembles the application.

 ### 5.1.1.
 Repository data layer

-Repositories are the layer that abstract the database access, and are the first layer of the application.
+Repository, the layer that abstract the database access, is the first layer of the application.

-In this project, classic Repository pattern is used to abstract the database access.
+In this project, classic Repository object connects the database through classical JDBC DataSource.

 ```scala